Docker Compose File Requirements

 Warning

 All containers on the internal HCC2 bus communicate over the EdgeNet network.
-Any app interacting with this network must include it on it's networks list
+Any app interacting with this network must include it on its networks list.

 Tip

-The service that executes all the compose files scans for defined networks and initializes them to ensure they are started EXACTLY ONCE, before any containers start.
+The service that executes all the compose files scans for defined networks and initializes them to ensure they are started EXACTLY ONCE before any containers start.
 This means containers must indicate external: true

 for all custom networks.
 See the example below.